Lab worker in lab working on samples

 STEM

-Baccalaureate Track, Nursing
+Baccalaureate Track - Nursing

 The baccalaureate degree in nursing, also called a BSN, is the most rigorous training method for achieving the status of registered nurse.
 In common with all four-year degrees, the nursing baccalaureate degree does not focus exclusively on the classes that will earn the candidate RN status.
 Instead, students must usually take general education requirements while also taking classes specific to the field of nursing.
 Because of the advanced education this nurse will get, he or she may be more likely to earn supervisory positions at larger hospitals, and also may receive slightly more pay.
 The current move in health care organizations is to increase the number of bachelor’s-prepared RNs.